* MSCI world stocks index sees biggest fall in 5-weeks

 “The central bank has committed to keeping policy rates low for a very long period and continuing QE ‘at least at the current pace’.
 This strikes us as an appropriate policy mix,” he said, adding that a longer-term vow to keep rates down might come soon.

 Powell confirmed the Fed was studying yield curve control, a form of easing already employed by Japan and Australia.

 German Bund yields - the benchmark for Europe - duly followed.
-Their 10-year levels fell to an eight-day low in early trade at -0.37%, falling 4 basis points on the day.
+Their 10-year levels fell to an eight-day low at -0.37%, falling 4 basis points on the day.

 The risk of more Fed easing initially had the U.S. dollar under pressure, seeing it touch a three-month low against a basket of currencies at 95.714.

 But it then staged a rebound back towards 96.500 as risk appetite waned and stocks came off.
 That pinned the euro and the pound down, but absolutely clattered the Mexican peso and South African rand in emerging markets.